RaivoRipuli/lastwarVP/README.md

 6) It will automatically start the game every five minutes, unless it is already running
 7) You can disable the task if you don't want to use it

-## TODO

-1) Test how it works when capitol occupiers leave (menu order changes)
-2) Maybe use application notifications (the red exclamation mark) as triggers for action

 ## Testing done

 1) PM